 Servicing fees increased by \$9.7 million, or 149.7%, and represented 31.6% of total revenue.
 The increase in servicing fees is due to the Company's continued expansion of its Contract purchase, sale and servicing activities.
 As of December 31, 1996, the Company was earning servicing fees on 45,363 Contracts approximating \$483.1 million compared to 25,398 Contracts approximating \$268.2 million as of December 31, 1995.
 In addition to the \$483.1 million in sold Contracts on which servicing fees were earned, the Company was holding for sale and servicing an additional \$22.8 million in Contracts for an aggregate servicing portfolio of \$505.9 million.
-Amortization of excess servicing increased by \$4.1 million and represented 27.5% of gross loan servicing fees for the year ended December 31, 1996 versus 23.8% for the nine-month transition period ended December 31, 1995.
+Amortization of excess servicing fees for the year ended December 31, 1995.
 The increase is primarily due to the increase in the average age of the Contracts making up the Company's Servicing Portfolio and consequently the increase in charge-offs and corresponding reduction of servicing fees.
-The Company expects these increases in the ratio of amortization of excess servicing to gross loan servicing fees to continue until the size and average age of the Servicing Portfolio stabilizes.
+The Company expects these increases in the ratio of amortization of excess servicing fees these increases of the servicing fees to continue until the size and average age of the Servicing Portfolio stabilizes.

 Interest income on Contracts held for sale increased by \$5.5 million, or 87.9%, representing 22.9% of total revenues for the year ended December 31, 1996.
 The increase is due to the increase in the volume of contracts purchased and held for sale.
-During the year ended December 31, 1996, the Company purchased \$351.4 million in Contracts from Dealers, compared to \$160.1 million in the nine-month transition period ended December 31, 1995.
+During the year ended December 31, 1996, the Company purchased \$351.4 million in Contracts from Dealers, compared to \$151.0 million in the nine-month transition period ended December 31, 1995.